Skip to content

 await simAws.backgroundTasksComplete();

 Alias records store the alias target DNS name as the simulated record value.
-This is useful when a Route53 record should point to another simulated service hostname, such as a CloudFront distribution.
+This is useful when a Route53 record should point to another simulated service hostname, such as a CloudFront distribution or a load balancer.
+See What a name can resolve to for the hostnames a record can point at.

 /**